 I’ve been in the personal financial field for too long.
 And I don’t believe America can solve its poor spending habits in a single generation.
 I don’t believe Millennials will crash and burn like many think.
 But I do have some concerns based on the latest research…

 Millennials obviously learn how to read in school, and they learn math.
 However, they apparently don’t read their bills before paying them.

 “Nearly one-third of millennials don’t look at bills before paying them,” says a new survey of 18- to 24-year-olds conducted by a tech company called Inlet.

 The problem is the solution to another problem: Millennials have embraced online bill pay.
-That’s great for convenience and assuring you’re never late on a payment, but you still need to read the bill to make sure it’s accurate.
+That’s great for convenience and assuring you’re never late on a payment.
+You still need to read the bill to make sure it’s accurate though.

 Millennials hop around too much